Shop now & save up to 80% on medication

 Authoritative Sources to Check

-Before ordering, use the current package insert, veterinary dispensing label, and written clinic instructions as the primary sources for this product.
-These materials should identify species, route, strength, warnings, storage, and any food-animal restrictions.
+The primary sources for safe Baytril use are the current package insert, the veterinary label, and the written clinic instructions.
+These materials should identify the species, route, strength, storage requirements, warnings, and any food-animal restrictions that apply to the product being used.

-For tablets, verify the mg strength and count.
-For injectable or liquid products, confirm concentration, total volume, route, and whether the product is intended for the animal species named on the prescription.
+For tablets, verify the mg strength and tablet count.
+For injectable and liquid products, verify concentration, total volume, route, and species instructions.
+Do not estimate doses, change formulation, or combine products unless the veterinarian specifically changes the animal’s directions.

 This content is for informational purposes only and is not a substitute for professional medical advice.